saltstack/salt/doc/topics/development/contributing.rst

         git fetch upstream
         git checkout -b fix-broken-thing upstream/2016.11

-    If you're working on a feature, create your branch from the |repo_primary_branch| branch.
+    If you're working on a feature, create your branch from the master branch.

     .. code-block:: bash

         git fetch upstream
-        git checkout -b add-cool-feature upstream/|repo_primary_branch|
+        git checkout -b add-cool-feature upstream/master

 #.
 Edit and commit changes to your branch.